splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/1-concepts/03-method-call.md

 In languages like C# support something called **overloading**.
 This lets you create different methods with the same name, but requiring different arguments.
 If you are looking at the [SplashKit documentation](https://splashkit.io), you will see some methods require different arguments.
 So make sure to pay attention to which version of the method you want to call, and the arguments you will need to pass for that version.

+### Method Calls and Sequence

+Method calls are one instruction that gives you control of the **program counter**.
+A method call will save the current state of your program, and then set the program counter to the first instruction within the method.
+The sequence will then progress through the method, and when it ends, the location of the next instruction after the method call will be put into the program counter.
+In this way, the method is called and then **returns** to where it was called from.
+This allows us to maintain our focus on **sequence**.
+The method call lets you *direct* the sequence into the method and then back to your next instruction.
+As you read, design, or work with code for your program, you can focus on the program's **sequence** and not worry about what happens within the methods you call.

 ## In C#

 A method call allows you to run the code in a [Method](../03-method), getting its instructions to run before control returns to the point where the method was called.